haulin/necronomini/notes.md

 - creature that dies after N turns
 - creature with enhanced/lowered defense
 - creature that damages opponent's creature each time it attacks
+- creature that costs 1 sanity each turn
+- creature that gets more powerful if insane
+- creature that block attacks of creatures of any power
 - return a creature into opponent's hand
-- mix & match all the stats and mechanics
+- when creature dies, gain ED
+- attack without the creature retaliating
 - deal damage and kill a creature if it has less than X damage
   - if player has less than X ED
 - your creature gets +2 attack and opponent's -2
+- berserk - attack with 2x your creature's attack, then it dies
 - damage opponent and his creature gets -2
+- steal opponent's creature
+- swap creatures between player and opponent
+- deal damage equal to opponent's AP
 - add invulnerability. if you already have it, add ED instead
 - swap your AP with ED
 - copy your ED to AP
 - remove 5 health and add 10 ED
 - deal damage multiple times, e.g. 3x2
-- steal opponent's creature
-- swap creatures between player and opponent
-- one time use cards that get removed from your deck when you play them
-- disable opponents card slot

 # After run stats